Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Empirical Validation

 \subsection{Hyper-Parameter Sensitivity Analysis}

 We also conduct a hyper-parameter sensitivity analysis of our framework, testing different numbers of refinement few-shots and trials for successful refinement on Llama3.1-8B.
 As shown in Figure \ref{fig:parameter_study}, performance improves with more trials but saturates at five, with minimal gains beyond that.
 Similarly, increasing the few-shot examples boosts performance in the beginning.
 The performance saturates after 8 shots.
-On the CoDI dataset, performance improves rapidly with initial increases in trials and examples, indicating that the first few numbers of trials and few-shot examples are most effective for refining the response.
+This indicates that the first few numbers of trials and few-shot examples are most effective for refining the response.